NullCGT/CrecelleHack/doc/variantfixes.md

 - Reduced nightcrust light emission range.
 - Water elementals soak enemies with water on hit.
 - Greater variance in the weapons that monsters spawn with.
+- Sessile jellies have been given claw attacks so that they can attack the player if they gain speed.
+- All fungi leave behind a fungal coating when slain.

 ## New Monsters
 - Salt Golem